 Study Abroad Application & Forms

-Steps to submitting a Study Abroad Trip proposal for approval
+Steps to submitting a proposal for approval

 - Faculty must complete a study abroad application with full support of their dean.
-The application is set up as an Excel file to capture all necessary financial information for the budget approval.
+The application is set up as an Excel file to capture all financial information necessary for the Office of Graduate Administration to determine approval.

-- Once approved, copies of all student applications, emergency contacts, itinerary and release forms must be forwarded to Judi Francis at email@example.com for review.
+- All student applications, emergency contacts, itinerary and release forms must be forwarded to firstname.lastname@example.org in The Office of Graduate Administration for review.

 Below is a list of forms associated with faculty led study abroad programs:

-|Study Abroad Proposal Application||The proposal application is for faculty who are interested in teaching a course to students at a location outside of the United States.|
+|Study Abroad Budget/Application||The proposal application form is for faculty who are interested in teaching a course to students at a location outside of the United States to complete.|

 |Study Abroad Crisis Management Plan Manual||We encourage you to read this manual thoroughly before expected departure date.|

+|Student Application||Every person planning to travel in the program must fill out an application form.
 Any specific academic questions necessary prior to the student's approval will be considered supplementary to this form.|

-|International Assumption of Risk and Release Agreement||Once everyone traveling has signed a release form, copies must be forwarded to Judi Francis at firstname.lastname@example.org 10 days prior to departure date.|
+|Assumption of Risk and Release||Once everyone traveling has signed a release form, they must be forwarded to email@example.com in The Office of Graduate Administration.|